braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/wyng.md

 # Wyng

-{:.subintro}
-[Wyng][0], a zero-party data platform, makes it easy to collect, use, and integrate customer preferences and attributes via micro-experiences, customer preference portals, and an API platform.
+> [Wyng][0], a zero-party data platform, makes it easy to collect, use, and integrate customer preferences and attributes via micro-experiences, customer preference portals, and an API platform.

 The Braze and Wyng integration allows you to leverage Wyng experiences to deliver personalization in Braze campaigns and Canvases.
 Wyng also includes a customer preference portal so users can control the data and preferences they share with a brand.